Helgerød

-Helgerød is a residential- and statistical area (grunnkrets) in Sandefjord municipality, Norway.
+Helgerød is a village in Sandefjord Municipality in Vestfold county, Norway.
+The village is located about 1 km to the north of the villages of Solløkka and Lahelle, about 2 km to the northeast of the village of Freberg, and about 5 km to the east of the city of Sandefjord.

+Helgerød is considered to be one of the outer neighborhoods in the eastern part of the city of Sandefjord which has an area of 24 km2 and a population (in 2022) of 45,816.
+The statistical area Helgerød, which also can include the peripheral parts of the village as well as the surrounding countryside, has a population of 206.

 Helgerød was originally the name of a farm.
-The name derives from either Helgaruð, from the male name Helgi, or Helguruð, from the female name Helga.
+The name derives from either Helgaruð (from the male name Helgi) or Helguruð (from the female name Helga).

-The statistical area Helgerød, which also can include the peripheral parts of the village as well as the surrounding countryside, has a population of 206.

-Helgerød is located north of Solløkka.
-It is considered a part of the urban settlement Sandefjord, which covers the greater Sandefjord city area and stretches towards Stokke and into peripheral parts of Larvik municipality.
-The urban settlement Sandefjord has a population of 39,849, of which 39,144 people live within Sandefjord.

 A sports hall known as Helgerødhallen was established by Helgerød elementary school in 1986.
 A nearby park was constructed in 2007 and includes a BMX bike trail, ball pond, and skatepark.
 Two handball fields were built here in 2008.